-We’ve gone over Original Medicare benefits for Americans, but what is available as supplementary health care for New Jerseyans?
-These Supplemental Medicare plans are also known as Medigap and can often be the difference between being fully covered or incurring big-time costs for aspects not under the umbrella of Parts A & B.
+We’ve reviewed Original Medicare benefits for Americans, but what is available as supplementary health care for New Jerseyans?
+These Supplemental Medicare plans are also known as Medigap.
+They can often be the difference between being fully covered or incurring big-time costs for aspects not under the umbrella of Parts A & B.

-Before delving into the various supplemental plans available to those in New Jersey, it’s important to know that the price of them will be different based on where you live in the state.
-So whether you live in North or South Jersey, you’ll be paying a unique price for your exact location.
+Before delving into the various supplemental plans available to those in New Jersey, it’s essential to know that their prices will differ based on where you live in the state.
+So whether you live in North or South Jersey, you’ll pay a specific price for your exact location.

-Looking at these supplemental plans can be daunting but it’s just a matter of figuring out your individual needs and going from there.
-First off, any of these supplementary plans are known as Medigap because they close the gap between Original Medicare and what Parts A & B do not cover.
+Looking at these Medicare Supplement plans can be daunting, but it’s just a matter of figuring out your individual needs and going from there.
+First, any supplemental plans are known as Medigap because they close the gap between Original Medicare and what Parts A & B don’t cover.

 So in this, we’re looking at Part C (Medicare Advantage) and Part D. Right now, let’s look at a quick breakdown of each:

-Part C (Medicare Advantage) — This replaces Parts A & B of Original Medicare.
-It is provided by private companies for a premium but the good thing is these companies have to work within the government’s parameters for coverage.
+Part C (Medicare Advantage) replaces Parts A & B of Original Medicare.
+Private companies provide it for a premium, but the good thing is these companies have to work within the government’s parameters for coverage.
 These are good for those who want more choice over what medical professionals they see, who want “all-in-one” coverage, and also those on a limited income.

 Part D — This is your prescription drug plan, which doesn’t come with Original Medicare.
-Again, private providers offer this at an additional cost but the long-term savings with the price of some medications can be great.
-This is not a government-operated program, so prices vary based on your area and what coverage you ultimately elect for.
+Again, private providers offer this at an additional cost, but the long-term savings with the price of some medications can be significant.
+These programs aren’t government-operated, so prices vary based on your area and what coverage you ultimately elect.

 Medicare Resources for Residents of New Jersey

-If you are a New Jersey resident looking for information on Medicare, the first place to go is to the website of the state’s Division of Aging Services.
-This is where you can look into their SHIP program, which has resources about not only Medicare but help those struggling to afford any premiums for Original Medicare and prescription drugs.
+If you’re a New Jersey resident looking for information on Medicare, the first place to go is to the state’s Division of Aging Services website.
+This office is where you can look into their SHIP program, which has resources about not only Medicare but help those struggling to afford any premiums for Original Medicare and prescription drugs.

-Another page on the same website also extends assistance for those who require Medicaid.
-So the Garden State has your back on both of these programs.
-However, if you still find yourself needing supplemental healthcare plans, we are the ones who can get you going with that!
+Another page on the same website extends assistance to those requiring Medicaid.
+The Garden State has your back on both of these programs.
+However, if you still find yourself needing supplemental healthcare plans, we’re the ones who can get you going with that!

 Cities in New Jersey with Estimated Premiums for Medicare Supplement Coverage